Rouvb/MCServerTracker/README.md

 # MCServerTracker
-A lightweight Python tool that monitors Minecraft server player activity and sends **average** and **peak online player counts** to a Discord webhook daily.
+A lightweight tool that monitors Minecraft server player activity and sends **average** and **peak online player counts** to a Discord webhook daily.
 ## 📌 Features
 - ⛏️ Tracks real-time player data from Minecraft servers
 - 📊 Aggregates average and peak player counts